-This year, as everyone was making resolutions to get back to the gym, eat healthier, take more vacations, I made a healthy resolution to give up the Kardashians.
+This year, as everyone was making New Year's Resolutions to get back to the gym, eat healthier, take more vacations, I made a healthy resolution to give up the Kardashians.

 I deleted them all from social media and have not watched an episode (or even a piece of one) in all of 2016.
 It’s been eight months and honestly, it’s been pretty awesome to not know what's going on with them other than what I hear from the birds.

 You’re either thinking, “What made you think to give that up of all things?” or “Why did you even watch them in the first place?”